-A Compliance Form Fall 2020 was sent to all SEVIS-Active students inquiry if they were inside or outside the US.
-If you did not submit the Compliance Form, please do so immediately.
-Those students outside the US will need to have their I-20 reprinted with the notation, “Outside the US for fall 2020 due to COVID-19” in order for you to re-enter for spring 2021.
+A Compliance Form Spring 2021 will be sent to all SEVIS-Active students inquiring if they were inside or outside the US.
+As soon as you receive the form, please complete it and submit it back to email@example.com .
+Those students outside the US will need to have their SEVIS record updated with the notation, “Outside the US for spring 2021 due to COVID-19” in order for you to re-enter for summer or fall 2021.
 Students who do not receive the updated I-20 may encounter issues at the port of entry; we are trying to make your re-entry as smooth as possible.

 Continuing/Returning students: who are currently in the US, are able to keep their ACTIVE immigration status as long as they are registered appropriately to comply with immigration regulations (12 credits undergraduate students; 9 credits graduate students); these classes can be all face-to-face, online, or a combination of both.

 IMPORTANT: A lot of immigration regulations have been temporarily changed due to COVID-19, however the one regulation that has not changed is that those students unable to comply with immigration regulations will have their immigration status terminated.

 At this time, the ISSS Office has updated their office procedures for everyone’s safety:

 General questions/Program Extensions/Change of Majors: Katie Bumsted email@example.com

 Immigration Status and other questions: Jackie Lingner firstname.lastname@example.org